p2made/p2vagrant/docs/02_Upgrade_VM.md

 # Function to update package lists
 echo "🔄 Updating package lists 🔄"
-if ! apt-get -q update; then
+if ! apt-get -q update 2>&1; then
 	handle_error "⚠️ Failed to update package lists" fi

-# Function to upgrade packages
+# Function to upgrade packages if updates are available
+if apt-get -q -s upgrade 2>&1 | grep -q '^[[:digit:]]\+ upgraded'; then
 	echo "⬆️ Upgrading packages ⬆️"
-if ! apt-get -qy upgrade; then
-	handle_error "⚠️ Failed to upgrade packages"
+	if ! apt-get -qy upgrade 2>&1; then handle_error "⚠️ Failed to upgrade packages"
 	fi
+else
+	echo "👍 No packages to upgrade" fi

 # Function to remove unnecessary packages
 echo "🧹 Removing unnecessary packages 🧹"
+if apt-get autoremove --dry-run | grep -q '^[[:digit:]]\+ packages will be removed'; then
-if ! apt-get autoremove; then
+	if ! apt-get -qy autoremove; then
-	handle_error "⚠️ Failed to remove unnecessary packages" fi
+		handle_error "⚠️ Failed to remove unnecessary packages" fi else
+	echo "👍 No unnecessary packages to remove" fi

 # Display OS information
 echo "📄 Displaying OS information 📄"
 cat /etc/os-release
 echo ""
+echo "✅ System update complete! ✅"

+echo ""
 echo "🇰🇿 🇰🇬 🇹🇯 🇹🇲 🇺🇿 🇦🇿 🇲🇳 🇰🇿 🇰🇬 🇹🇯 🇹🇲 🇺🇿 🇦🇿 🇲🇳 🇰🇿 🇰🇬 🇹🇯 🇹🇲"
-echo ""
+echo "🇲🇳"
-echo "🏆 Upgrade completed successfully ‼️"
+echo "🇦🇿 🏆 Upgrade completed successfully ‼️"
-echo ""
+echo "🇺🇿"
-echo "🇺🇿 🇦🇿 🇲🇳 🇰🇿 🇰🇬 🇹🇯 🇹🇲 🇺🇿 🇦🇿 🇲🇳 🇰🇿 🇰🇬 🇹🇯 🇹🇲"
+echo "🇹🇲 🇹🇯 🇰🇬 🇰🇿 🇲🇳 🇦🇿 🇺🇿 🇹🇲 🇹🇯 🇰🇬 🇰🇿 🇲🇳 🇦🇿 🇺🇿"
 ```

 The `echo` lines at the top on the script (& others throughout) are to show in Terminal output which script is running.
 They can be removed when you're comfortable without them.